 The James Webb Space Telescope will be launched on an Ariane 5 rocket.
 The launch vehicle is part of the European contribution to the mission.
-The Ariane 5 is the world's most reliable launch vehicle capable of delivering Webb to its destination in space.
+The Ariane 5 is one of the world's most reliable launch vehicles capable of delivering Webb to its destination in space.
 The European Space Agency (ESA) has agreed to provide an Ariane 5 launcher and associated launch services to NASA for Webb.
 The Ariane 5's record for successful consecutive launches is 80 (as of June 28, 2017).

 The Launch Segment has 3 primary components: